 In the spring, the cherry blossom trees bloom all around the city giving the impression that the city is covered in candy floss.
-In summer the sun shines brightly and the river banks transform from a busy road into a beach – a pedestrians Paradise!
-In fall the red and orange leaves make the city feel warm and alive and people outside on terraces soak up the last of the good weather while sipping wine.
-And last but not least in winter the days get darker but the city lights up with Christmas markets and decorations, literally transforming into its nickname The City of Lights.
+In summer, the sun shines brightly and the river banks transform from a busy road into a beach – a pedestrians paradise!
+In fall, the red and orange leaves make the city feel warm and alive and people outside on terraces soak up the last of the good weather while sipping wine.
+And last but not least, in winter the days get darker but the city lights up with Christmas markets and decorations, literally transforming into its nickname, the City of Lights.

 What’s good to know about Paris?

-Interesting events that take place in Paris:
+Interesting events that take place in Paris

 Fête de la Musique (World Music Day) on June 21st

 On this special day the city comes alive with music.
-There are free events all over the city and famous musicians even come and play for free.
+There are free events all over the city, and famous musicians even come and play for free.
 It’s an amazing and unique day that you have to experience in Paris!